perl11/cperl/STATUS.md

   [code](http://github.com/perl11/cperl/commits/feature/gh102-smallhash)

-  optimize the speed for small hashes, less keys, inline 3-7 as array. esp. needed for the new objects.
+  optimize the speed for small hashes, less keys, inline 3-7 as array. esp. needed for the new objects. redis has a limit of 256 (zipmap) favoring linear search over hash lookups. with those we could think of using hashes again more often. now they are way too slow for everything.

 * [feature/gh176-unexec](https://github.com/perl11/cperl/issues/176)